cklb/pymoskito/docs/examples/ballbeam.rst

 The beam has a length :math:`L`, a moment of inertia :math:`J` and its deflection from the horizontal line is the angle :math:`\theta`.

-The task is to control the position  :math:`r` of the ball.
-Actuating variable is the torque :math:`\tau`.

-The system is taken from the publication [Hauser92]_ .
+The task is to control the position  :math:`r` of the ball with the actuation variable being the torque :math:`\tau`.
+The interesting part in this particular system is that while being nonlinear and intrinsically unstable, it's relative degree is not well-defined.
+This makes it an exciting but yet still clear lab example.
+The description used here is taken from the publication [Hauser92]_ .

 .. figure:: ../pictures/ballbeam.png
     :align: center